alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### TODO 3: Add an alert (Ping) by clicking over minimap

 #### **Explication**
 When you right click on the minimap, you must add an alert.
-Use the AddIndicator () function &  use GetTextureScreenPos() function.
+Use the `AddIndicator ()` function & `GetTextureScreenPos()` function.
 The alert sprite sheet rectangle is {32, 32, 32, 32}.
   #### **Test TODO 2 & 3**
   You can add indicators directly on the minimap with the right click like this: